jacqueline-kraus/MS3-TravelCrowd/README.md

 -Design a data model that fits the purpose of the project

-WHATS LEFT:
+WHATS LEFT to do:
 - Add favicon -> [Realfavicongenerator](https://realfavicongenerator.net/): for generating the favicon
-- Change the order of the deal collapsible

-Tims foundings:
+Last time help:
+- lines to long (PEP8)
-- flags: scotland, northern ireland, england, wales
+- flags: scotland, northern ireland, england, wales: Delete countries and keep UK?
-- validate python pep8
-- background stretch
-- flashes not easy to read
+- background? text not readable everywhere
+- any design idea for flashes?
-- readability of text (colors)
+- change order of collapsible

+Last Notes:
-Notes: change debug true to false before submitting!
+- change debug true to false before submitting!

-Problem:
-Had to import ssl and add as parameter ssl_cert_reqs=ssl.CERT_NONE to mongo, to connect to MongoDB
+- check if works on heroku without ssl workaround (Had to import ssl and add as parameter ssl_cert_reqs=ssl.CERT_NONE to mongo, to connect to MongoDB)